Good economic policy framework

 We look back with gratitude on a very successful year: Promising seminar trainers were recruited, which made the expansion of the Business Academy possible.
 The number of seminars could even be doubled.

-Doubling the operational capacity has been achieved through the partnership with Enabel.
-In order to continue to ensure BPN quality standards with this growth, the number of employees has also increased this year to 15 people, including 8 business coaches.
-Approximately 200 entrepreneurs actively participate in the BPN program.
-The feedback from the entrepreneurs is consistently positive.
-Within the framework of the BPN Entrepreneurs' Association, 2 loans could be granted.
-So far, 100% of the COVID emergency loans have been repaid on time.
-Within the framework of the BPN association, the topics of "investment" and "scale up" are increasingly coming to the fore.
+The partnership with Enabel has enabled us to double our operational capacity.
+In order to continue to ensure BPN quality standards with this growth, the number of employees has also increased to 15 this year, including 8 business coaches.
+Around 200 entrepreneurs are actively participating in the BPN program.
+The feedback from entrepreneurs is consistently positive.
+Two loans were granted as part of the BPN business owners' association .
+The COVID emergency loans have so far been repaid 100% on time.
+Within the BPN association, the topics of "investment" and "scaling up" are increasingly coming to the fore.
 The BPN team in Rwanda is stable, motivated and working at full capacity.

 Share this post: